 Following the good old internet forum traditions, here’s a car analogy:

 My father in law drives a Skoda 125L (sold in the UK as Skoda Estelle).
 This car model was first produced in 1976 and was in production until 1990.
 I drove it a couple of years ago.
 The 125L has RWD, engine in the back and the luggage compartment in the front, under the bonnet – like the Porsche 911 but with the weight distribution, build quality, performance and looks all wrong.

 When I took it to the motorway at 60 mph the weight of the passengers made the steering feel worryingly light.
 I reduced speed to 50mph and suffered the wrath of all the Slovak drivers who no longer drive 20 year old Skodas.
 Never again.

 Now, as we know, Skoda was acquired by the VW group in 2000.
 Would my father in law therefore state:

 My Skoda 125 is as good as the other cars of the VW group.

 I can tell you that Skoda is part of the VW group, which produces very reliable cars and is a market leader in many developed countries.

 *Image from Wikimedia

 You can follow any responses to this entry through the RSS feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.

-Tagged Business Intelligence, Business Solution, Business Solutions, Enterprise Resource Planning, ERP, finance and accounting, financial management, Microsoft Dynamics NAV, Microsoft Dynamics NAV 2013, Navision
+Tagged Business Intelligence & Reporting, Business Solutions, Enterprise Resource Planning, ERP, finance and accounting, financial management, Microsoft Dynamics NAV, Microsoft Dynamics NAV 2013, Navision